revature-scalawags/Project2-Group4/README.md

 * Writes analysis results to a `.tsv` file in an Amazon S3 bucket.

 TODO:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Add sentiment analysis to historical hashtag data.
+* Add influence analysis to streaming tweet data.
+* Set up an Amazon EMR instance for running .jar files on Spark in the cloud.

 ## Getting Started